Taiba

-Taiba (foaled April 13, 2019) is an American Thoroughbred racehorse who has won multiple Grade I events as a three-year-old in 2022 including the Santa Anita Derby and Malibu Stakes at Santa Anita Park and Pennsylvania Derby at Parx Racing.
+Taiba (foaled April 13, 2019) is a retired American Thoroughbred racehorse who has won multiple Grade I events as a three-year-old in 2022 including the Santa Anita Derby and Malibu Stakes at Santa Anita Park and Pennsylvania Derby at Parx Racing.

 Background

-Taiba is a chestnut colt that was bred in Kentucky by Bruce Ryan who has been breeding and raising horses for more than 30 years.
+Taiba is a chestnut stallion that was bred in Kentucky by Bruce Ryan who has been breeding and raising horses for more than 30 years.
 The founder of Ryan's All-Glass, a commercial custom glass company in Cincinnati, started out with Quarter Horses but soon discovered he had better opportunities to make money with Thoroughbreds.

 His sire is Gun Runner, the 2017 American Horse of the Year and stands at Three Chimneys Farm and his dam is Needmore Flattery, a daughter of Flatter that won nine black-type stakes on her way to earning $732,103.
 Her granddam Kiosk, was from Eutrophia Farms at the 2001 Ohio Thoroughbred Breeders and Owners Fall Mixed Sale after she was bought back on a final bid of $6,700.
 Kiosk became a five-time stakes-placed winner of $115,649.
 She has produced eight winners from eight to race including Needmore Flattery.

 Zach Madden consigned the colt as a yearling for Bruce Ryan at the 2020 Fasig-Tipton Kentucky October Yearling Sale where longtime partners Randy Hartley and Dean De Renzo bought him for $140,000.
 Hartley and De Renzo then pinhooked Taiba to the 2021 Fasig-Tipton Gulfstream Sale of select two-year-olds in training, selling him for $1.7 million to agent Gary Young for Zedan Racing Stables.

 Taiba was initially trained by Bob Baffert but after his maiden win his owners considered the horse a possibility to run in the Kentucky Derby they moved the horse to Tim Yakteen for his second start in the Santa Anita Derby so as to obtain qualification points to garner a start in the event.
 Yakteen took over the training of Taiba, not long before their previous trainer, Bob Baffert, began serving a 90-day suspension stemming from Medina Spirit's positive test after last year's Kentucky Derby.
 Churchill Downs in 2021 announced that no horses in Baffert's care would be eligible to earn points on the Road to the Kentucky Derby.

 After completing in the Kentucky Derby, in June Taiba returned to Bob Baffert's stable.